joaohenggeler/twitch-chat-highlights/README.md

 	* Using a third-party to tool like [Twitch Chat Downloader](https://github.com/PetterKraabol/Twitch-Chat-Downloader) or [RechatTool](https://github.com/jdpurcell/RechatTool) to download the JSON chat log for each VOD using the old v5 Twitch API.
 These can then be imported using `import_chat_json_into_database.py`.
 Note that this method will stop working on February 28th, 2022, since [Twitch is shutting down the v5 API](https://blog.twitch.tv/en/2021/07/15/legacy-twitch-api-v5-shutdown-details-and-timeline/).
 You can still import chat logs from older VODs if you downloaded them at a previous date.

-	* Running a bot with `chat_transcript_bot.py` that saves any public chat messages posted during a live stream to the database. **Again, be sure to get a streamer's permission before running this bot on their channel.**
+	* Running a bot with `chat_transcript_bot.py` that saves any public chat messages sent during a live stream to the database. **Again, be sure to get a streamer's permission before running this bot on their channel.**

 4. Adjust the configurations `channel_name`, `begin_date` and `num_days` depending on your use case.
-Then, run `get_chat_highlights.py` to generate the highlight summary text file and, optionally, images that plot chat's reactions during the live stream.
+Then, run `get_chat_highlights.py` to generate the highlight summary text file and, optionally, images that plot chat's reactions during each live stream.